 A great tip when using a credit card is to pick your own payment due date.
 It can be a simple way to ensure that you’ll always make your payments on time — for example, you can make the due date for all your credit cards right after payday.

-Remember, using a card wisely can help you build a good credit score and benefit from credit card perks.
-But using your card recklessly can land you in a difficult financial position, where your primary worry will be how to pay off credit card debt.
+Remember, using a credit card wisely can help you build a good credit score while taking advantage of credit card perks.
+However, using your card recklessly can land you in a difficult financial position, where your primary worry will be how to pay off credit card debt.

 - Kiplinger's guide to the best cash back credit cards